aerickson/vscode-ignore-gitignore/README.md

 # ignore-gitignore

-A Visual Studio Code extension to use your `.gitignore` file to set ignored files in your editor.
+A Visual Studio Code extension to use your `.hgignore` file to set ignored files in your editor.

 ### Usage